twbs/bootstrap/docs/4.0/getting-started/introduction.md

 ## Quick start

 Looking to quickly add Bootstrap to your project?
-Use BootstrapCDN, provided for free by the folks at MaxCDN.
+Use BootstrapCDN, provided for free by the folks at StackPath.
 Using a package manager or need to download the source files?
 [Head to the downloads page.]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/download/)

 ### CSS